karkman/MetagenomeCourse2019/MetagenomePart2.md

 We will map all the reads against ResFinder database to annote the antibiotic resistance genes present in the reads.
 First download the Resfinder database.
-Go to the ResFinder database [BitbBucket repository](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/) and clone it to your work directory (`$WRKDIR`).
+Go to the ResFinder database [BitbBucket repository](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/) and get the link to clone it to your work directory (`$WRKDIR`).

 ```
 cd $WRKDIR